Keeping Medicine Human

 About Me

 I’m a former Capitol Hill staffer and longtime policy editor and writer, with bylines in The Wall Street Journal, National Affairs, The New Atlantis, Weekly Standard, Regulation, BloombergBNA, and other outlets.
-I’m also a visiting fellow at the Ethics and Public Policy Center and a contributing editor for Mosaic, Public Discourse and American Purpose magazines.
+I’m a fellow in the Bioethics and American Democracy program at the Ethics and Public Policy Center and a contributing editor for Mosaic, Public Discourse and American Purpose magazines.

 I became interested in medical culture partly as a result of witnessing the declining care of several chronically ill family members and friends.
-I also grew up hearing about the punishing work experiences of the many doctors, nurses, and pharmacists in my life.
-I want to advocate for people who are losing their way in large medical systems—both medical professionals and those they seek to help.
+I grew up hearing about the punishing work experiences of the many doctors, nurses, and pharmacists, which inspired me to advocate for people who are losing their way in large medical systems.

 Subscribe to Side Effects